Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 </p>

 Genetic words are everything *but* still.
-Like a tumultuous swarm of young stirlings, they are fluid, chaotic, in constant metamorphosis, always recasted by random mutations that keep altering their initial meaning, pushing us away from other species, further away from LUCA.
+Like a tumultuous swarm of young stirlings, they are fluid, chaotic, in constant interactive metamorphosis, always recasted by random mutations that keep altering their initial meaning, pushing us away from other species, further away from LUCA.